TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/scala/index.md

 {% endraw %}

-Quick Sort in Scala was written by:
+[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Scala](https://sampleprograms.io/languages/scala) was written by:

+- Vee Ng
 - Viet Thang Nguyen

-- Vee Ng
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 25 2019 19:52:01.
 The solution was first committed on Mar 22 2019 12:57:43.
 As a result, documentation below may be outdated.